 Ditch the notes: Five minutes of stand-up shouldn’t require several references to your notepad or your phone.
 Unless you’re Janeane Garofalo circa 1992 (or you have a bit that includes reading a letter), ditch the notebook.

 Don’t pester us: We know you want to give the appearance that you’re a real go-getter but sending a slew of emails asking if you’ve been selected isn’t going to help your chances of getting into the festival.
 If anything, it can hurt.
 We have set a firm date for when we’ll notify everyone.

-Timeliness of video: You might have noticed that we require a new(ish) video.
+Timeliness of video: We were all locked up in 2020 due to a pandemic, so it's understandable if you haven't had as much stage time as you used to.
+Still, try to send us a more recent video.
 Everyone can have a good set, but if that last good set was 15 years ago, and you haven’t written solid material since then, we want to know that.
 We’re looking for comics who push themselves to write and stay relevant.

 Make it professional: If you applied to a job, would you send a shabby, handwritten resume?
 If you’re serious about stand-up and you’ve reached the point of submitting to festivals, you should put some serious thought into having someone do a professional shoot of one (or several) of your sets.
 If you must rely on a cellphone video, make sure you have a tripod and it’s filmed close enough where we can see your face and movement.